mailbox171/fctfoke-v04/readme.md

 The Kiali dashboard shows an overview of your mesh with the relationships between the services in the Bookinfo sample application.
 It also provides filters to visualize the traffic flow.

-Hit control-C in your terminal to close the dashboard
+Hit ctrl-C in your terminal to close the dashboard